-The procedure is very simple and takes about 10-15 minutes.
-The anaesthetic is applied to the vasa using a fine needle.
-There are never any injections into the testes.
-Only a single micro-keyhole is made in the scrotum without using a scalpel which quickly heals eliminating traditional two incisions and stiches to close the wounds.
-Dr Demediuk only uses the ‘open-ended’ technique, eliminating the pain caused by back pressure of the traditional method.
-Fifteen minutes later you are up and away and safe to drive yourself home, many returning to work the next day and without needing pain medication.
+Dr Demediuk only uses the ‘open-ended’ technique, eliminating the pain caused by backpressure of the traditional method.
+Ten minutes later you are up and away and safe to drive yourself home, many returning to non-physical work that day and without needing pain medication.
 Easier than a trip to the dentist!